FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 3.10 The "Conclusion" Data Type

-The `Conclusion` data type defines the base conceptual model for basic genealogical conclusions.
+The `Conclusion` data type defines the abstract concept for a basic genealogical _conclusion_.

 ### identifier